 Students should note that the Data Protection Act does not provide a right of access to examination scripts.

 Further information about how SOAS aims to protect the rights of individuals under the Data Protection Act is provided in SOAS's Data Protection Policy.
 Enquiries relating to Data Protection at SOAS should be directed to SOAS's Information Compliance Manager, whose contact details are below:

 Governance and Compliance Directorate

 SOAS, University of London

 Telephone: +44 (0)20 7898 4150

-Information about your rights under the Data Protection Act and how to submit a subject access request is available on the website of the Information Commissioner.
-Other organisations, such as the Citizens Advice Bureau, may also be able to assist you in developing a subject access request.
+Information about your rights under the Data Protection Act and how to submit a subject access request is also available on the website of the Information Commissioner.